 Chris Pincher: Male Tory MP claims he was groped twice by former deputy chief whip

-Exclusive: Mr Pincher firmly denies touching the MP sexually on two occasions
+Exclusive: Pincher firmly denies touching Tory colleague sexually on two occasions in last eight months

-A Conservative MP has claimed he was groped on two occasions by Chris Pincher, who was suspended from the party on Friday following sexual misconduct allegations.
+A Conservative MP has claimed he was groped on two occasions by Chris Pincher, who was suspended from the party on Friday after sexual misconduct allegations.

 Speaking exclusively to The Independent on the condition of anonymity, the man claims he was targeted twice by Mr Pincher, first in December 2021 and again last month.

-One alleged assault took place within the Parliamentary estate in June, when the man claims Mr Pincher deliberately touched his genitals through his clothing and refused to remove his hand when asked.
+One alleged assault took place within the parliamentary estate in June, when the man claims Mr Pincher deliberately touched his genitals through his clothing and refused to remove his hand when asked.

 “He put his hand on my crotch and moved it around,” the MP said.